stakater/mto-docs/content/tutorials/tenant/create-tenant.md

 EOF
 ```

-With the configuration above, Anthony can log-in to the cluster and execute
+With the configuration above, Anthony can log in to the cluster and execute

 ```bash
 kubectl auth can-i create namespaces